Ruth Paterson

 .

 My inclusive approach to academic leadership has been instrumental in empowering the team resulting in a consistently positive student experience whilst seeking innovative and student-centred solutions to complex academic challenges.
-I would be delighted to hear from collaborators in the areas of digital simulation, medicines optimisation or health technology.
+I would be delighted to hear from collaborators in the areas of digital simulation, medicines optimization or health technology.

 Esteem